Mohammad-Heydariii/Introducing-to-Programming-Course/README.md

 # Introducing-to-Programming-Course
-some simple projects to become familiar with programming languages such as C/C++
+some useful knowledge base projects to become familiar with programming languages such as C/C++